Accelerated core collapse in tidally stripped self-interacting dark matter halos: Conclusions

-\sectiontitle{Conclusions} We applied the gravothermal fluid model, calibrated to cosmological SIDM simulations~\cite{Elbert:2014bma}, to tidally stripped halos.
-We showed that for $\sigma_m < 10~\cm^2/\g$, the halo core density follows a track defined by the outer halo parameters ($\rho_s$ and $r_s$), attaining a minimum value of about $3 \, \rho_s$.
+We applied the gravothermal fluid model, calibrated to cosmological SIDM simulations~\cite{Elbert:2014bma}, to tidally stripped halos.
+We showed that for $\sigma_m < 10~\cm^2/\g$, the halo core density follows a track defined by the outer halo parameters ($\rho_s$ and $r_s$), attaining a minimum value of $\sim 3 \, \rho_s$.
 We found that mass loss from the outer regions can shorten the timescale of this evolution and increase the minimum SIDM density.

 The accelerated evolution due to tidal stripping opens up the possibility of intermediate-mass BH formation in the rapid gravothermal collapse phase in dwarf halos for $\sigma_m \gtrsim 5~\cm^2/\g$.
-This effect could explain the high central density of the isolated Local Group dwarf Tucana, assuming it came close to the MW about $10~\Gyr$ ago.
+The increase in the core density due to gravothermal collapse could explain the high central density of the isolated Local Group dwarf Tucana, assuming it came close to the MW about $10~\Gyr$ ago.
 The same arguments suggest that the central dark matter density of satellites that have come close to the MW disk, like Draco and the ultrafaint dwarfs, would be enhanced for large cross sections.
-In SIDM models with a cross section per mass of few $\cm^2/\g$, our results suggest that the structural properties of satellite galaxies should be correlated with their orbital histories.
+In SIDM models with a cross section per mass of a few $\cm^2/\g$, which are favored by fits to the rotation curves of field galaxies \cite{Ren:2018jpt}, our results suggest that the structural properties of satellite galaxies should be correlated with their orbital histories.

-\sectiontitle{Acknowledgments} We thank Anna Kwa and Annika Peter, who contributed in the early stages of this work.
-We also thank Jason Pollack for useful conversations.
-HN was supported by NSF Grant No.\ 1519353, and MK was supported by NSF Grant No.\ PHY1620638.